Curriculum

 Students are enrolled in clinical activities called Clerkships throughout the entire academic years of the third and fourth years.
 The clinical education curriculum ensures that students complete the entirety of their clinical education prior to graduation.

 Third year core clinical clerkships are based at regional hospitals, clinics, and health care facilities with health care providers in the community.
-Students rotate through clerkships in family medicine, internal medicine (general and specialty), surgery (general and specialty), women’s health, pediatrics, behavioral medicine and an elective.
+Students rotate through clerkships in family medicine, internal medicine (general and specialty), surgery (general and specialty), women’s health, pediatrics, and psychiatry.

 Related Links